Infinitesimal Automorphisms of VB-groupoids and algebroids: Infinitesimal automorphisms of VB-groupoids and algebroids

-It is immediate that $1$-cocycles in $(C^\bullet_{\mathrm{def}}(A), \dd)$ are the same as Lie algebroid derivations of $A$ (cf.~\cite[Section 3.1]{Crainic2008}).
-Hence they are in one-to-one correspondence with IM vector fields on $A$.

-\begin{remark} The graded space $C^\bullet_{\mathrm{def}} (A)$ is not just a cochain complex.
+It is immediate that $1$-cocycles in $(C^\bullet_{\mathrm{def}}(A), \delta)$ are the same as Lie algebroid derivations of $A$ (cf.~\cite[Section 3.1]{Crainic2008}).
+Hence they are in one-to-one correspondence with IM vector fields on $A$. \begin{remark} The graded space $C^\bullet_{\mathrm{def}} (A)$ is not just a cochain complex.
 Actually, up to a shift, it becomes a dg-Lie algebra when additionally equipped with the \emph{Schouten-Jacobi bracket} $[\![-,-]\!]$ (see \cite{LTV16, LOTV14}), originally named the \emph{Gerstenhaber bracket} in \cite{Crainic2008}.
-Differential $\dd$ is then $[\![ b, -]\!]$, where $b = [-,-]$ is the Lie bracket on $\Gamma(A)$. \end{remark}
+Differential $\delta$ is then $[\![ b, -]\!]$, where $b = [-,-]$ is the Lie bracket on $\Gamma(A)$. \end{remark} When $A$ is the Lie algebroid of a Lie groupoid $G \rightrightarrows M$, then the deformation complex of $A$ and the normalized deformation complex of $G$ are intertwined by a \emph{Van Est map} \cite{crainic2015deformations}, i.e.~the cochain map